How to clean your dog’s paws?

 But why is it important to clean your dog’s paws?

-So how to do it, follow these steps and clean paws is on their way!
+So how to do it, follow these steps and clean dog paws are on their way!

 STEP 1: Wait please.
 Teaching your dog the cue “wait” is not only useful for when drying his/her paws but also as a general cue for when you need your dog to wait for you, or wait in a spot etc. This cue is for me one of the most important cues to teach your dog.
 First ask them to sit or lie down, and then take one step back, if they stay then praise keyword such as “good” and then reward.
 Slowly increase the steps you take away from them and keep rewarding and repeating until your dog and you have mastered it to perfection.